realXtend/doc/arch_article/simple.rst

 description here.

 It is worth noting that the division of work between the clients and the server described here is not the only one possible.
-We use the same code to run both the server and the clients, making it simple to reconfigure what is executed where.
+With Tundra SDK, the same core code and API is used both for the server and the clients, making it simple to reconfigure what is executed where.
 This model of clients sending commands only and the server doing all the movement is identical to how the Second Life protocol works.
 It is suitable when trust and physics are centralized on a server.
 A drawback is that user control responsiveness can suffer from network lag.
-In the future, we plan to include the physics module in the client as well as the server to allow movement code to run locally as well.
+It is already possible to use the physics module on the client end too, which can allow movement code to run locally as well.

 With the ability to run custom code also in the client, it is easy to